robmoffat/markdown-cv/src/rob-moffat-cv.md

 - Laurence May
 [/aside]

 Shortly after starting, I introduced improved development practices to the team by bringing all source code under source control in **VSS** (later moved to **CVS**), with a single build process using **Ant**, as well as introducing **Eclipse IDE**, which was a new thing back then.
-Later, we would move everything to **Maven**, too.
+Later, we would move builds to **Maven**, too.

-I Developed and delivered a complete global redesign and rollout of risk’s website in 5 regions (**Java Servlets, JSP, Sybase**), based on the Deutsche Look-And-Feel guidelines.
+I developed and delivered a complete global redesign and rollout of Risk’s website in 5 regions (**Java Servlets, JSP, Sybase**), based on the Deutsche Look-And-Feel guidelines.
 I built a **JSP tag library** for all of the Deutsche interface elements, so other people could do the same with their websites.

 I was tech lead and architect on the **MIS3 Project**, which was a risk and PnL aggregation and reporting tool that brought together daily valuations and risk together with trade details from a variety of different risk and trade sources for use by downstream groups (margin management, risk controlling, accounts etc).

 MIS3 is notable because it used the *Inversion Of Control* pattern (which was new at the time) in the **Apache Avalon container** (a precursor to **Spring**).
 MIS3 was horizontally scalable, distributed and redundant.

 Later on, I helped design an **Oracle data warehouse** for MIS3 data.

 MIS3 continues to be a key strategic system at Deutsche Bank.
 Apparently, they’ve barely changed the code I wrote nearly *twenty years ago*.
 Just lazy. :)

 Finally,  I provided mentoring and project leadership for offshore staff in Spain, and was made a member of Deutsche Bank’s talent programme.